gondoni/moon42/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Here is my first training exercise to learn using Spring Boot, Docker, MySQL, Postman.
+Timetracker Spring Boot application is my first training exercise to learn using Spring Boot, Docker, MySQL, Postman.

 <p align="right">(<a href="#top">back to top</a>)</p>